puppeteer/puppeteer/docs/api.md

 #### elementHandle.clickablePoint([offset])

 - `offset` <[Object]>
-  - `x` <number> x-offset in pixels relative to the top-left corder of the border box of the element.
+  - `x` <number> x-offset in pixels relative to the top-left corner of the border box of the element.
-  - `y` <number> y-offset in pixels relative to the top-left corder of the border box of the element.
+  - `y` <number> y-offset in pixels relative to the top-left corner of the border box of the element.
 - returns: <[Promise<[Point]>]> Resolves to the x, y point that describes the element's position.

 #### elementHandle.contentFrame()